dmx-systems/dmx-documentation/docs/user.rst

 The Toolbar
 ===========

-The upper toolbar contains some of the crucial steering tools for DMX.
+The upper toolbar contains the crucial steering tools for DMX: The workspace selector, the topicmap selector and the user menu.

 .. figure:: _static/upper-toolbar.png
     :alt: Tool bar with workspace and topicmap selector